wilvk/sample-deploy-pipeline/README.md

 To start the Jenkins container, enter `appsec_start`.

-Once complete you will see the Jenkins admin password to log into the Jenkins server.
+Once complete, you will see the Jenkins admin password to log into the Jenkins server.

-### logging in
+### Loggin in

-Jenkins web server is on `localhost:8080` user: admin password: _from above_
+Jenkins web server is on `localhost:8080`

+The admin password is _as described above_ or can be obtained by running `appsec_get_jenkins_admin_creds`.

-### setting up the pipeline
+### Setting up the pipeline

 - Install the recommended plugins
 - Select 'Continue as admin' then 'Save and Finish' and 'Restart' then refresh the browser and re-enter the admin credentials.